Oneirical/bevy_tgfp/DESIGN.md

 # Coding

+- Make text messages only appear if what they are reporting is visible to the player.
 - For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.
 - Use Bevy's Focus for UI keyboard input